UmarJavaid56/Pong-Java-/README.md

 If a player scores a **hat-trick** (scores three times without the other player scoring) they will recieve a powerup.

 ## PowerUps
-1. Player Paddle size increases and Opponent Paddle Size decreases until opponenent also scores a hat-trick.
+1. Player Paddle size increases and opponent Paddle size decreases until opponent also scores a hat-trick.

 # Repository Structure